 - Masculinity and the Violence of Re-membering: Partition and Naxalbari Literature, IIT Madras (completed, value: INR 5 lakhs)

 - Parui, Avishek.
 Culture and the Literary: Matter, Metaphor, Memory.
-Contracted with Rowman & Littlefield.
-(Forthcoming in 2021)
+Rowman & Littlefield, London, 2022

 - Parui, Avishek.
 Postmodern Literatures.
 Literary Context Series.
 New Delhi: Orient Blackswan, 2018

 - Parui, Avishek and Merin Simi Raj.
 Brill Handbook of Indian Memory Studies (edited volume), Brill’s Handbook series in Memory Studies, (contracted)

 - Parui, Avishek.
 Memory Studies (contracted).
 Orient Blackswan.